moveeleven-data/kardiaflow/notebooks_databricks/claims_providers/README.md

 claims_10.avro are uploaded to /FileStore/tables/.
 It also copies the Avro file into the streaming watch folder.

 4. Edit the cluster settings.
-Attach the start_postgres.sh init script.
+Attach the start_postgres.sh init script in the utilies folder.
 Set the environment variable POSTGRES_PW={{secrets/kardia/pg_pw}}.

 5. Restart the cluster.
 This installs and starts PostgreSQL inside the driver and sets the postgres password using the resolved secret value.